-Join John Helfen for an in-depth discussion in this video Creating a base extrusion, part of Up and Running with Autodesk Inventor.
+Join John Helfen for an in-depth discussion in this video Creating a base extrusion, part of Learning Autodesk Inventor.

 The first part modeling feature we're going to focus on is extrusions.…On the screen, you'll see the part that we're going to build throughout this chapter.…I'm going to roll the End of Part icon back to just below Extrusion 8.…On screen, you'll see what we should end up with at the end of our extrusions.…We're going to go ahead and create each of the eight extrusions that make up this part.…When I begin part modeling, I like to look for the biggest or most pronounced feature,…or the item that has the most things attached to it as my base feature.…That way, I have something solid I can build out from.…In this case, I see it as being this cube, and that's where we're going to start.…